Georg Voigt (politician): Political career

 Voigt, the son of a hotelier, was born in Klein-Schellmühl near Danzig, Prussia (Młyniska, Gdańsk).
 He studied law between 1886 and 1890 at the universities of Breslau (Wrocław), Berlin and Königsberg (Kaliningrad).
-In 1899, Voigt became the mayor of Rixdorf (nowadays a part of Berlin-Neukölln) and was also the mayor of Barmen between 1906 and 1912, before becoming the mayor of Frankfurt.
-From 1907, he was a member of the Prussian House of Lords for the National Liberal Party, which later became the German Democratic Party.
+In 1899, Voigt became the mayor of Rixdorf (now a part of Berlin-Neukölln) and was also the mayor of Barmen between 1906 and 1912, before becoming the mayor of Frankfurt.
+He belonged to the moderate wing of the conservative-liberal National Liberal Party.
+From 1907 to 1912, he represented Barmen in the Prussian House of Lords.
+From 1912 to 1918, he represented Frankfurt in the Prussian House of Lords.
+After the German revolution of 1918–1919 he joined the German Democratic Party, which espoused social liberalism or progressivism.

-Voigt was mayor during the French occupation of Frankfurt 6 April – 17 May 1920.
+Voigt was mayor during the French occupation of Frankfurt from 6 April to 17 May 1920.
 He issued a "severe warning" calling on the population to remain calm and follow the requests of the occupying troops following the Hauptwache Incident on 7 April.
+During his terms of office, the Goethe University Frankfurt, then known as the University of Frankfurt am Main, opened.
+Voigt was responsible for the city safeguarding the finances of the university after its endowment was virtually lost during the hyperinflation of the early Weimar Republic.

-After losing the 1924 Frankfurt mayoral elections, Voigt was elected in November of that year to be the mayor of Marburg from February 1925, where he governed until his death in April 1927.
+On 2 October 1924, Voigt lost the Frankfurt mayoral election by a vote of 36 to 25 to his Democratic Party colleague Ludwig Landmann.
+On 22 November 1924, Voigt was elected mayor of Marburg, serving from February 1925 until his death in April 1927.
 He was buried in Berlin-Zehlendorf.
+A street is named after Voigt in the Westend-Süd neighborhood of Frankfurt.